frederic-perez/AmE-dictionary/data/dictionary.md

 __loll__ _v_ :five::hammer::pencil2: (lolled, lolling) _His head was lolling against Cato's shoulder._
 __lollipop__ _n_ (lollypop)
 __lone wolf__ _They are lone wolf attacks._
+__lonely-hearts__ _adj_ Of or for people seeking counseling or companionship to bring love or romance into their lives.
 __loner__ Someone who likes being alone.
 __long haul__ _She's in for the long haul._
 __long hours__ _idiom_ :two::hammer: _The long hours you're putting in may not help._